 Believe it or not, not all cottages come with waterfront access.
 Be sure to ask if yours does, especially if it isn’t outlined explicitly in the property listing.
 Pictures can be deceiving too, unless you can fully see the cottage front and the water in one image.

-Does the unit fit your lifestyle needs?
+Does the rental fit your lifestyle?

 Have you ever found yourself under-dressed at a fancy party?
 Embarrassing, right?
 Now imagine a week in the wrong cottage… stuck in a retirement community when all you want to do is party, or vice-versa.
 Avoid feeling uncomfortable or out-of-place by choosing an appropriate cottage and community that fits your lifestyle, considering kids, pets, and noise-level.